-Among the places her photographs of protests and civil disobedience have been published are the books "Moral Panics: The Social Construction of Deviance" and "From Act Up to the WTO: Urban Protest and Community Building in the Era of Globalization," along with the "Washington Post Magazine."
-Her photo of the "Shrine of Sayyide Ruqqaya" in Damascus, Syria, appears in a media station as part of the permanent exhibition “The World of Islam” at the Ethnological Museum in Berlin, Germany, and another of her photos of a Damascus newsstand is the cover for an Intermediate Arabic language textbook, Al-Kitaab Fii Ta'Allum Al-'Arabiiyya, published by Georgetown University Press.
+In addition to academic publications, her photographs have been published in Moral Panics: The Social Construction of Deviance and From Act Up to the WTO: Urban Protest and Community Building in the Era of Globalization, along with the Washington Post Magazine.
+Her photo of the Shrine of Sayyide Ruqqaya in Damascus, Syria was selected for a media station as part of The World of Islam exhibit at the Ethnological Museum in Berlin, Germany and another of her photos of a Damascus newsstand is the cover for an Intermediate Arabic language textbook, Al-Kitaab Fii Ta'Allum Al-'Arabiiyya, published by Georgetown University Press.

 Her BA is from the University of Virginia and MA and PhD from the University of Washington.

 The syllabi for her classes are available on Moodle.